dddsydney/dddsydney-blog/src/content/posts/cfp-workshop-recap.md

 ---
 title: "CFP Workshop Recap"
 date: 2019-06-28T00:00:00+10:00
-author: "Raphael Haddad"
 draft: false
 ---
+DDD Sydney's CFP (Call for Presentation) is open until the 14<sup>th</sup> of July, be sure to submit your sessions via [sessionize](https://sessionize.com/ddd-sydney-2019/) before then!

-On Wednesday, the DDD Sydney team ran a CFP (Call for Presentation) Workshop with the goal of helping people increase their chance of having their presentations voted into DDD Sydney.
-You can download the slides from [here](/cfp-workshop-2019.pdf).
+To support the community with submissions, the DDD Sydney team ran a CFP Workshop with the goal of helping people increase their chance of having their presentations voted into DDD Sydney.
+You can download the slides from the workshop [here](/cfp-workshop-2019.pdf).

- Some of the concepts that were discussed and workshopped are below.
+Some of the concepts that were discussed during the workshop are described below.

 ## Brevity
 Being concise with a title is important, people will be reviewing over 100 potential talks.
 Similar to an email subject, a concise title tells the reader what is the purpose of the body text quickly.
 A title that is long and doesn't communicate the intent of the speaker quickly, risks being rejected by a reviewer even before they've finished reading it.
 Ensure concise titles by getting to the point and cutting out unnecessary words.